eellpp/pubScratchpad/Tech/data_engineering/streaming/spark/PysparkQuestions.md

 sort join involves first sorting each of the table and then doing the join.
 Shuffle sort-merge join involves moving the data with the same hash key to same node, then sorting each of dataset and then doing the join in the node.

-### Which is faster : distinct or groupby when finding unique rows by multiple columns in big data table
-### Why is distict slower than groupby when operating on lots of columns?
-Distinct creates more shuffles.
-Spark has while optimization replaces distinct by ReplaceDistinctWithAggregate optimization rule
-Groupby will involve creation of hash by group key and would be faster.
-However distinct will involve sorting and duplicate removal by columns.

 ### What is shuffling
 The shuffle is Spark’s mechanism for re-distributing data so that it’s grouped differently across partitions.
 This typically involves copying data across executors and machines, making the shuffle a complex and costly operation.